JamesPRobertson/eager-ermine/README.md

 A simple factory and logistics planner for both Factorio and Satisfactory!
 Although recipes are limited to four inputs and outputs.

-**Be warned, this codebase is currently lacking unit testing of any kind**
+**Be warned, this codebase is currently lacking unit testing of any kind.**

 # How?
-Tauri + Vite + Mantine + TypeScript
+**Tauri + Vite + Mantine + TypeScript**
 <br>
-The following command runs the development version of the application
+The following command runs the development version of the application:
 `pnpm tauri dev`

 # Screenshots